Leavor History, Family Crest & Coats of Arms

 The village's name was derived from the Old English word "laefre," which means "place where the rushes grow."
 The first listing of the place name was found in 1212 when it was listed as Parua Lefre.
 Nearby is Darcy Lever which was the ancestral home of the D'Arcy family since 1590.

-Important Dates for the Leavor family
+Early History of the Leavor family

 This web page shows only a small excerpt of our Leavor research.
 Another 86 words (6 lines of text) covering the years 1521, 1577, 1551 and 1553 are included under the topic Early Leavor History in all our PDF Extended History products and printed products wherever possible.